matteocamilli/academic-kickstart/content/home/events.md

 ## ISE School 2020 - Organizing committee

 6th International Summer School on Software Engineering 2020.
-July 1-3, 2020 Bolzano, South-Tyrol, Italy. the main theme is "AI and Continuous Software Engineering".
+July 1-3, 2020 Bolzano, South-Tyrol, Italy.
+The main theme is "AI and Continuous Software Engineering".

 The school is organized by the Software and Systems Engineering Research Group of the Free University of Bozen-Bolzano (Italy) and the Department of Computer Science of the University of Innsbruck (Austria).
 The school is intended both for researchers and practitioners.

 <div class="btn-links">